dotnet/runtime/src/coreclr/src/debug/ee/amd64/gen_amd64InstrDecode/README.md

 instruction.
 The decoder currently must be able to identify:

 - Whether the instruction includes a instruction pointer relative memory accesses
-- The location of the memory displacement withing the instruction
+- The location of the memory displacement within the instruction
 - The instruction length in bytes
 - The size of the memory operation in bytes